frankieavina/storefront-django-practice/README.md

 python manage.py migrate app_name number_of_migration
 ```

-Cannot currently connect to MySQL Workbench because of processor architecture (M1) problems with mysqlclient
+Cannot currently connect to MySQL Workbench because of processor architecture (M1) problems with mysqlclient package

 ```bash
 (mach-o file, but is an incompatible architecture (have 'x86_64', need 'arm64'))